CY3R3N/rate-my-cv/README.md

 RateMyCV is a portfolio project that uses **Retrieval-Augmented Generation (RAG)** to analyse a candidate's resume against any job description.
 Upload your CV, paste a JD, and get four AI-powered outputs in seconds — all grounded in your actual experience, no hallucinations.

-Built as part of a Master's in Applied Artificial Intelligence (Deakin University), this project demonstrates a production-style RAG pipeline from document ingestion through to LLM-generated outputs and a deployed web UI.
+This project demonstrates a production-style RAG pipeline from document ingestion through to LLM-generated outputs and a deployed web UI.

 ---